-Murder, mystery, secrecy, parallel stories, empty investigations, lifelong grudges and naturally, a dark and undiscovered “woodland”, these are just some winning qualities of a solid thriller book.
-And lucky for you, you’ll find all of these in the list below.
+Murder, mystery, secrecy, parallel stories, empty investigations, lifelong grudges and naturally, a dark and undiscovered “woodland”, these are just some winning qualities of the best thriller books.

-Check out the best thriller books of 2021.
+Read on for the best thriller books of 2022.

 By Kiare Ladner